pragathi777/studio/docs/synopsis.md

-# Synopsis: InterviewAce - AI-Powered Mock Interview Platform
+# Synopsis: AI-Powered Mock Interview Platform

 ## 1. Name / Title of the Project

-**InterviewAce: An AI-Powered Mock Interview Platform**
+**AI-Powered Mock Interview Platform**

 ## 2. Statement about the Problem